MS in Counseling (Career Counseling)

 The Master of Science in Counseling and the Pupil Personnel Services credentials are subject to general University and requirements.
-These requirements are explained in the ''Graduate Studies'' and the ''Counselor Education'' sections of this catalog.
+These requirements are explained in the ''Graduate Degree Requirements'' and the ''Counselor Education'' sections of this catalog.
 Students may be disqualified when not meeting program standards (see Counselor Education Student Handbook).

 Minimum Units and Grade Requirement for the Degree